wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 2.5.2 =
+* Fixed a bug about `mysql_real_escape_string()` expecting a string.
+* Added documentation about compatibility issues.

+= 2.5.1 =
+* Option to highlight search terms in comment text as well.
+* Fixed a small problem in highlighting search terms.

+= 2.5 =
+* Better support for other search plugins like [Dave's WordPress Live Search](http://wordpress.org/extend/plugins/daves-wordpress-live-search/).
+* New User searches screen that shows more data about user searches.
+* Search logs can now be emptied.
+* Custom fields weren't indexed on updated posts.
+That is now fixed.
+* Once again improved the highlighting: now the highlighting will look for word boundaries and won't highlight terms inside words.
+* Relevanssi query engine can now be accessed directly, making all sorts of advanced hacking easier.
+See FAQ.

 = 2.4.1 =
 * Fixed a problem where search term highlighting was changing terms to lowercase.